Aligning asynchronous sensor timestamps in Python

 Step 4: Production-Grade Async Pipeline Implementation

 High-throughput cold chain environments generate millions of data points daily.
 Processing must be memory-efficient and non-blocking.
-Combining asyncio with chunked batch processing prevents memory bottlenecks while maintaining deterministic alignment.
+The async worker below combines validation, alignment, and batching while keeping the QUARANTINE_QUEUE accessible for compliance reporting:

 import asyncio